Sheldon-Lloyd/Cyber.Suniverse/Time-line.md

 - Mack/Makkusu Max's father who has been visiting Max is seemingly killed by Max as Kyshumu attempted to take Max and/or Jax away as it is to dangerous to bring him back to the quantum universe.

-- Max goes berserk because he wants to go back with his father killing multiple people including his father and presumed mother.
+- Max goes berserk because he wants to go back with his father killing multiple people including his father

+- Max and Jax was never given a ritual to obtain their first cyber.beast.
+This is why Max goes berserk.
+Makkusu does not want Max and Jax to be people throught the ritual as she wants them to live normal live and does not want to risk them dying during the ritual

 ## Version 1